Nicolas Kahl, MD

 Should I complete an away rotation?

-Since there are only 2 fellowships available, it may be helpful to arrange an away rotation at either GWU or Thomas Jefferson.
+Since there are only 4 fellowships available, it may be helpful to arrange an away rotation at one of the programs offering a fellowship.
 This would be a good way for both you and the program to get to know each other better.
 Assuming you perform well, it may give you an advantage when you apply for fellowship.

 What can I do to stand out from the crowd?